Posted at 01:05 PM in Night in Question Lessons | Permalink | Comments (0)

 Write a 6-page research paper in which you develop a thesis about the mental disease narcissism by writing an extended definition of the term.
 Use no fewer than 3 stories from the book.

 Part One.
-The Narcissistic Traits of Brian Gold (from “The Chain” by Tobias Wolff)
+Review the Narcissistic Traits of Brian Gold (from “The Chain” by Tobias Wolff)

 Part Two.
 Miller’s Narcissism Is Rooted in the Incorrigible Wish to Remain a Child Dependent on His Mother